JakubKata/Messenger/README.md

 # Project Messenger

-Project Messenger is a simple, secure client–server messenger written in Python.
-It uses TLS (SSL) for transport security and RSA for end-to-end message encryption between clients.
+Project Messenger is a small, secure client–server messenger written in Python.
+It uses TLS for transport security and RSA for end-to-end message encryption between clients.
 The repository contains a server and a client application with a lightweight GUI.

-Examples of supported scenarios:
+Supported scenarios:

 - User registration and login
 - Active / full clients lists
 - Sending encrypted messages between clients
 - Offline message storage and delivery when the recipient reconnects
-- Server verification using a shared secret key (`SECRET_KEY`)
+- Server verification using a shared secret key (configured via `SECRET_KEY`)

 ---

 ## Features

 - TLS-encrypted TCP connections (via Python `ssl`)
-- Asymmetric message encryption with RSA
+- Asymmetric message encryption with `rsa`
-- Support for new-client registration and existing-client login
+- New-client registration and existing-client login flows
-- Offline message storage (SQLite)
+- Offline message storage using SQLite
 - Simple client GUI using `PySide6`
-- Public-key exchange and storage in server database
+- Public-key exchange and storage in the server database

 ---

 ## Requirements

 - Python 3.8 or newer
-- Virtual environment (recommended)
+- A virtual environment (recommended)
-- Optional dependencies: `PySide6`, `rsa`, `python-dotenv`
+- Required Python packages: `PySide6`, `rsa`, `python-dotenv` (see `requirements.txt`)
-- OpenSSL (to generate server certificates)
+- OpenSSL (optional — used by `generate_cert.py` to create self-signed certificates)

 The project is licensed under the MIT License (see `LICENSE`).